-Theme Longitudinal care of patients Nuc-Med-EPA-05 Title Manage and coordinate the longitudinal care and transitions in care of nuclear medicine patients, including those receiving Theranostics Description This activity requires the ability to: develop management plans and goals in consultation with patients, families, and carers, and other multidisciplinary team members manage complex and advanced chronic conditions, complications, disabilities, and comorbidities in the context of nuclear medicine investigations and therapy collaborate with other health care providers, including transition of patient care ensure continuity of care, and clearly communicate to other team members each person's role in the care of the patient facilitate patients', families' or carers' self-management and self-monitoring Behaviours engage with the broader health poli cy context.
-Professional practice framework domain Ready to perform without supervision Expected behaviours of a trainee who can routinely perform this activity without needing supervision Requires some supervision Possible behaviours of a trainee who needs some supervision to perform this activity The trainee will: The trainee may: Medical expertise document the results of nuclear medicine procedures in a timely manner after the administration of a radioisotope for diagnosis or therapy, including information on radiation safety precautions where applicable convey the concepts of relative and absolute risk, as they apply to radiation exposure, in discussion of investigations and treatment with colleagues and patients monitor treatment outcomes, effectiveness, and adverse events facilitate an optimal transition of care for patients, including from paediatric to adult care recognise goals of patient care and resuscitation status appropriately apply Theranostic procedures to improve quality of life in the palliative care setting assess patients' knowledge, beliefs, concerns, and daily behaviours in relation to the performance of nuclear medicine tests / therapies accurately and sufficiently contribute to medical record entries on histories, examinations, and management plans as a member of multidisciplinary teams demonstrate an understanding of the principles of care for patients at the end of their lives Communication encourage patients' self-management through education to take greater responsibility for their care, and support problem solving work in partnership with patients, and motivate them to comply with agreed care plans ensure consistent messages are given to patients, families,
+Theme Longitudinal care of patients Nuc-Med-EPA-05 Title Manage and coordinate the longitudinal care and transitions in care of nuclear medicine patients, including those receiving Theranostics Description This activity requires the ability to: develop management plans and goals in consultation with patients, families, and carers, and other multidisciplinary team members manage complex and advanced chronic conditions, complications, disabilities, and comorbidities in the context of nuclear medicine investigations and therapy collaborate with other health care providers, including transition of patient care ensure continuity of care, and clearly communicate to other team members each person's role in the care of the patient facilitate patients', families' or carers s' self-management and self-monitoring engage with the broader health policy context.
+Behaviours Professional practice framework domain Ready to perform without supervision Expected behaviours of a trainee who can routinely perform this activity without needing supervision Requires some supervision Possible behaviours of a trainee who needs some supervision to perform this activity domain The trainee will: The trainee may: Medical expertise document the results of nuclear medicine procedures in a timely manner after the administration of a radioisotope for diagnosis or therapy, including information on radiation safety precautions where applicable convey the concepts of relative and absolute risk, as they apply to radiation exposure, in discussion of investigations and treatment with colleagues and patients monitor treatment outcomes, effectiveness, and adverse events facilitate an optimal transition of care for patients, including from paediatric to adult care recognise goals of patient care and resuscitation status appropriately apply Theranostic procedures to improve quality of life in the palliative care setting, in collaboration with the patient and other carers. assess patients' knowledge, beliefs, concerns, and daily behaviours in relation to the performance of nuclear medicine tests / therapies accurately and sufficiently contribute to medical record entries on histories, examinations, and management plans as a member of multidisciplinary teams demonstrate an understanding of the principles of care for patients at the end of their lives Communication encourage patients' self-management through education to take greater work in partnership with patients, and motivate them to comply with agreed care plans